-This week’s travel puzzle is a “guess the flag” challenge.
+This week’s travel puzzle is part of our ongoing Flag Friday series of challenges.
 Can you identify which nation the following flag belongs to?

 Editor’s Note: This contest has ended.
-The winner is Autumn Case, who correctly guessed that this week’s flag was from Fiji.
-Autumn has won an IndependentTraveler.com travel mug.
+The winner is Lisa Svendsen, who correctly guessed that this week’s flag was from Dominica.
+Lisa has won an IndependentTraveler.com travel mug.
 Congratulations!

 – written by Sarah Schlichter